 Temperature should be taken and must be <100.4 F. If greater than 100.4, patient and fever does not appear to be related to oral condition, no further dental treatment is rendered and patient will be advised to contact their medical provider.

 Four closed operatories will be designated for use.
 The door should be closed before treatment begins and remain close until treatment concludes.
 Operatories should not be used for 3 hours after seeing a patient in the operatory.

+Dental assistants may leave the operatory to run radiographs before aerosols are generated so long as they remove their contaminated gloves.
+If the patient coughs or sneezes on the assistant they should remain in the room and use a walkie talkie to call for assistance to run films.
+The dental assistant will have a walkie talkie wrapped in plastic in their pocket to call for assistance.
+The walkie will be set on channel 10.
+The dental site manager or lead dental assistant will be available to respond.

 Obtaining consent for treatment should be done before the dentist anesthetizes the patient.
 After getting the consent the assistant will place the consent form in the modified sharps container outside the room.
 Only the chart number and DOB should be on the consent form to ensure no HIPAA violations.
 The PSR will collect all the consent forms signed the day before the following afternoon to ensure 24 hours have passed before handling the consent form again.
 The PSR will scan them into the patients chart.

+The care team should have all instruments available in the room that the provider could need to treat the patient.
+In the event of unforeseen circumstance (ex: root tip breaks off and the dentist needs a new radiograph) the assistant should remove their gloves and call for assistance on the walkie talkie.
+The film should be placed in a black box and set outside the door for the manager or lead to run.

 Avoid aerosol generating procedures whenever possible.
 Avoid the use of dental handpieces and the air-water syringe.
 Use of ultrasonic scalers is not recommended.
 Prioritize minimally invasive/atraumatic restorative techniques (hand instruments only.)

+In order to mitigate production of aerosols a monoject syringe filled with distilled water should be used to rinse the patient’s mouth whenever necessary.
+The monoject can be refilled and reused for that patient only.
+Distilled water can be stored in a plastic cup and kept on the instrument table near the DA.

 If aerosol generating procedures are necessary for emergency care, use four-handed dentistry, high evacuation suction, and rubber dams to minimize droplet spatter and aerosols.

+When the appointment is over the patient should be instructed to follow the orange tape to find the exit.
+This will prevent the care team from having to doff PPE to walk the patient out and re-don to disinfect the operatory.

 It is unknown what precautions need to be taken with nitrous oxide tubing and COVID-19 but out of an abundance of caution nitrous oxide should be avoided until we are able to ensure proper sterilization of nitrous oxide tubing between patients.